-Any outdoor gathering on public or private property that attracts more than 500 attendees) and all events on public property that require lanes and/or streets to be closed, sells food or beverages, or uses tents, stages, bleachers, fireworks, open flames or portable toilets require an Outdoor Events permit from the City’s Office of Outdoor Events.
-The rules also apply to parades, neighborhood events requiring the use of city streets, events in parks and some First Amendment activity.
+Any outdoor gatherings on private property (that attracts more than 500 attendees) and all events on public property that require lanes and/or streets to be closed, sells food or beverages, or uses tents, stages, bleachers, fireworks, open flames or portable toilets require an Outdoor Events permit from the City’s Office of Outdoor Events.
+The rules also apply to parades or neighborhood events requiring the use of city streets, and some First Amendment activity.

-Please carefully read the guidelines below for document submission deadlines specifically for Neighborhood Events and Parades, Large Outdoor Events and Parades, and First Amendment activity.
+Please carefully read the guidelines for document submission deadlines specifically for Neighborhood Events and Parades, Large Outdoor Events and Parades, and First Amendment activity.
 A flat-rate permit fee of $300 is required, which helps offset administrative costs associated with the implementation of the outdoor events ordinance, permitting review and approval process.
 However, no permit fees will be charged for First Amendment events.